WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-01/javascript-sets/index.md

 ## Conclusion

-Sets are a great tool that you can use in place of objects when you need to do dictionary/lookup related tasks.
+Sets are a great tool that you can use in place of arrays when you need to do tasks that require unique lists.